FudaWiki/fudawiki-files/hanafuda/games/go-stop.md

 If the player declares *stop*, then the round immediately ends, and scores are calculated.
 This is a safe bet, which allows the player to immediately cash in on their yaku.

 ## Bombing the Field
-If a player holds three cards of a given month, and the fourth card is in the field, then the player may, during their turn, announce this fact and immediately capture all four cards, in a move known as *bombing the field*.
+If a player holds three cards of a given month, and the fourth card is in the field, then the player may, during their turn, announce this fact and immediately capture all four cards, in a move known as '폭탄' - *[poktan]*, or *bomb*.

 Bombing counts as Phase 1 of the player's turn.
 After playing the bomb, the player continues their turn from Phase 2.